 State may pump brakes on driverless vehicle rules

-The state has no regulations for what are termed autonomous cars.
-State law assumes there's a person behind the wheel.
+The state has no regulation for what are termed autonomous cars.
+The law assumes there's a person behind the wheel.

 The federal government regulates vehicle manufacturing and safety standards.
 But states oversee licensing, registration and traffic laws — areas where driverless cars are also poised to have a significant impact.

 Many of the open questions concern who is responsible when something goes wrong.
 For example, if a car in fully automated mode crashes, who files a report — the manufacturer, the owner, or an operating company?
 Do distracted and impaired driving statutes apply, and to whom?

 And the law is mum on whether individual owners or manufacturers should be liable for software updates.